osteele/p5-server/docs/proxy-cache.md

 `__p5_proxy_cache/cdn.jsdelivr.net/npm/p5@1.4.0/lib/p5.min.js`.
 A request for `https://unpkg.com/p5.vector-arguments.min.js` is rewritten as `__p5_proxy_cache/unpkg.com/p5.vector-arguments.min.js`.
-This naming scheme was selected to make the source list of the browser's developer console readable (as illustrated in the screenshot at the top of this document).
+This naming scheme was selected to keep the browser developer console's source list readable, as shown in the opening screenshots.

 Status codes and response headers are cached.
 Each step of a redirect is cached.